2016 AFL Under 18 Championships

 The 2016 NAB AFL Under 18 Championships was the 21st edition of the AFL Under 18 Championships.
-A new format saw nine teams compete in the championships with four teams competing in division two; Northern Territory, NSW/ACT, Queensland, and Tasmania, and five teams compete in division one; Australian Alliance, South Australia, Vic Metro, Vic Country, and Western Australia, with Australian Alliance comprising the best players in division two.
-Vic Metro won the division one title, with South Australian captain, Jack Graham, winning the Larke Medal as the division one best player.
+A new format saw nine teams compete in the championships with four teams competing in division two; Northern Territory, NSW/ACT, Queensland, and Tasmania, and five teams compete in division one; the Allies, South Australia, Victoria Metro, Victoria Country, and Western Australia, with Australian Alliance comprising the best players in division two.
+Victoria Metro won the division one title, with South Australian captain, Jack Graham, winning the Larke Medal as the division one best player.
 NSW/ACT were the champions of division two, with Queensland midfielder, Jack Bowes, winning the Hunter Harrison Medal as the best player in division two.